bO-05/Google-Cloud-Skills-Boost/GSP304 - Build and Deploy a Docker Image to a Kubernetes Cluster.md

-# GSP 304 - Build and Deploy a Docker Image to a Kubernetes Cluster
+# GSP304 - Build and Deploy a Docker Image to a Kubernetes Cluster
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Task 1 : Create a Kubernetes Cluster